dennisreimann/website/src/articles/2016-11-14-elm-tools-resources.md

 - [Elm Oracle](https://github.com/ElmCast/elm-oracle) intends to be a standalone program that can be used by all editor plugins to query information about a project's source code.
 You can use it to query for information about values in Elm source files.

+- [elm-new](https://github.com/simonewebdesign/elm-new) is a CLI tool that generates a file hierarchy for starting a new Elm project.
+It brings you up to speed and enables you to code right away instead of wasting time with the initial boilerplate.

 ### Learning

 - [Elm For Beginners](http://courses.knowthen.com/p/elm-for-beginners) is a free video course by James Moore.
 I cannot recommend it enough ans this course covers the language basics and introduces you to the fundamentals of functional programming as they are needed.
 For beginners this is a great and practical video course.